aleichter/financial-portfolio/README.md

 * TODO:  Make sure to understand how to manage events so that no events are lost but also db size is managed
 * TODO:  Make sure security number translations are accounted for (should be)
 * TODO:  Build Security Service for collecting daily unit price of securities
+* TODO:  Consolidate all the links in the README to the footnotes

 ### REFACTOR TODOs
+* TODO: REFACTOR THE WHOLE THING IN TYPESCRIPT YA DUMMY.
+Without this I cannot really implement the Either pattern for exception expressiveness
 * TODO:  Document EventStorming
 * TODO:  Document Domain Ubiquitous Language
 * TODO:  Complete C Level Architecture and put some language in the documentation related to C Level